 A series of seminars exposes the fellows to sustainable farming and ranching systems, with a focus on basic sustainable agriculture strategies and how they work in the field.
 Fellows also visit selected farms and ranches to view firsthand the sustainable agriculture principles studied in the classroom.

-Eligibility: Members of NACAA in good standing with their state associations and with responsibility in agricultural production systems are eligible to apply for both programs.
+Eligibility: Members of NACAA in good standing with their state associations and with responsibility in agricultural production systems are eligible.
 State committee chairs and national committee chairs and vice chairs of the responsible committee are ineligible to participate.

 Read short biographies of past and current fellows.